abdilfaruq/DateMyCat/README.md

+## DateMyCat
-The Cat Persons Dating Website built using HTML, CSS, & Bootstrap.
+The Cat Persons Dating Website built using HTML, CSS, and Bootstrap.